Home zones help boards to prevent overcrowding and at the same time help guarantee local students a place at their local school.

 Promoting local enrolment

-Promoting local enrolments helps strengthen communities because bringing together all the different perspectives, cultural backgrounds, circumstances, histories and ties to the community that students and their parents, caregivers, families and whānau have, brings diversity and opportunity to all the options and support that can be provided to all students to help them learn and achieve.
+Promoting local enrolments helps strengthen communities.
+Bringing together all the different perspectives, cultural backgrounds, circumstances, histories and ties to the community that students and their parents, caregivers, families and whānau have, brings diversity, support and opportunity to help students learn and achieve.

 Students who live inside the home zone of a state school have a legal right to enrol at the school, and boards must always accept enrolments from these students.